rzzzwilson/Random-Stuff/What_language_should_I_learn.rst

 I do that?

 Some people just need a shove to get going.
-They won't just pick a language and start, so I recommend one that I think is useful as a training language.
+They won't just pick a language and start, so I recommend one that I think is useful as a training language but won't limit advanced usage.

 Most programmers of my era started with something like BASIC on an 8-bit microcomputer.
 This brain-damaging experience didn't seem to put many off then,